typicode/mistcss/README.md

 - Write less and focus on style to avoid context-switching with JS, reducing bugs.
 - Gain automatic type safety for your React components; MistCSS compiles to TSX.
 - Enjoy a zero-runtime experience.
-- Works with Next, Remix, Astro, ... any modern React framework
+- Works with Next, Remix, Astro, ... any modern React framework.

 ## Install